ChenDAO1/ChenDAO1.github.io/README.md

 #website

-#2023/4/12
+## Updates

+### 2023/4/12

-update web opening screen animation
+- Updated web opening screen animation

-#2023/4/15
+### 2023/4/15

-1.Optimized the problem of unaligned pictures in paging 2.Optimized the problem of incomplete display of the navigation bar on the cell phone 3.Added the dynamic effect of the font in the home page large image
+- Optimized the problem of unaligned pictures in paging
+- Optimized the problem of incomplete display of the navigation bar on mobile devices
+- Added dynamic effect to the font in the large image on the home page